Track gauge: Temporary way – permanent way

 Narrow gauge work train in the East Side Access cavern where the Manhattan terminus of the standard gauge Long Island Rail Road was built.

 A temporary way is the temporary track often used for construction, to be replaced by the permanent way (the structure consisting of the rails, fasteners, sleepers/ties and ballast (or slab track), plus the underlying subgrade) when construction nears completion.
-In many cases narrow-gauge track is used for a temporary way because of the convenience in laying it and changing its location over unimproved ground.
+In many cases, narrow-gauge track is used temporarily because of the convenience of laying it and relocating it over unimproved ground.

-In restricted spaces such as tunnels, the temporary way might be double track even though the tunnel will ultimately be single track.
+In restricted spaces such as tunnels, the temporary arrangement might be double-track, even though the tunnel will ultimately be single-track.
 The Airport Rail Link in Sydney had construction trains of gauge, which were replaced by permanent tracks of gauge.

 During World War I, trench warfare led to a relatively static disposition of infantry, requiring considerable logistics to bring them support staff and supplies (food, ammunition, earthworks materials, etc.).
-Dense light railway networks using temporary narrow gauge track sections were established by both sides for this purpose.
+Both sides established dense light railway networks using temporary narrow-gauge track sections for this purpose.